 ARP funding in the total amount of \$10.3 million has been allocated to County Connection.
 The application for these funds was temporarily held up during the recent Section 13(c) PEPRA dispute.
 With the favorable outcome of this dispute earlier this year, federal grant applications are now again being considered for approval by the FTA.
 Once approved, County Connection can draw down on these funds for ARP-eligible projects. \$5.9 million has been budgeted in FY 2023, and \$3.9 million in FY 2024.
-All ARP funds must be used by December 31, 2024.
+All ARP funds must be obligated by September 30, 2024 and disbursed by September 30, 2029.